 - A famous bronze horse-head from the 2nd century;

-- Several Roman tombstones from military and civilian contexts, some of them still showing the original colour;
+- Several Roman tombstones from military and civilian contexts, some of them still showing the original color;

 - An inscription of Claudius Paternus Clementianus, former governor of Noricum;